 It’s this big December 1841 Territorial news story that now brings us back to William Crum and his biggest competitor, Thomas Hughes.
-Because of this excitement surrounding the move of the Iowa Territorial Legislature, Hughes quickly relocated from Bloomington to Iowa City, just in time to publish his new paper, The Iowa Capital Reporter on December 6, 1841 – two days before the Legislature convened in Iowa City!
+Because of this excitement surrounding the move of the Iowa Territorial Legislature, Hughes quickly relocated from Bloomington to Iowa City, just in time to publish his new paper with his new partner – V.P.
+Van Antwerp – The Iowa Capitol Reporter on December 4, 1841 – two days before the Legislature convened in Iowa City!
 Historian Douglas C. McMurtrie explains…

-So, within one year, Iowa City went from zero newspapers to three.
+So, within one year, Iowa City went from zero newspapers to three and back to two!
 While Jackson’s Iowa City Argus didn’t make it, both Crum and Hughes successfully brought two reading options to the good citizens of Iowa City.
 A Whig paper – The Standard – which later became The Iowa Republican – and the Democrat paper – The Capitol Reporter – which eventually was taken over by The State Press.

 Both men remained in Iowa City for the remainder of their lives, and one historical account even indicates that these two adversaries even teamed up at one point when tackling a large printing order from the Iowa Territorial office once everything moved from Burlington into the new capitol building in 1842.

-In February 1844, William Crum married Elvira Odell, a Bloomington resident, and together they lived in two different homes in Iowa City, both of which remain today.
+In February 1844, William Crum married Elvira Odell, a Bloomington resident, and together they lived in Iowa City – two different homes – both of which remain today.
 Also that year (1844), Crum sold his interest in the Iowa City Standard, but went on to run a successful printing operation, first out of the city’s first brick building located on the southeast corner of Iowa Avenue and Clinton Street.

 After a devastating June 23, 1867 fire that destroyed several buildings there, Crum moved his business to another building at the corner of Washington and Dubuque Streets.
 Crum was also a member of the Board of Regents for the State University of Iowa as well as the Iowa State School for the Deaf.